Lightbridge-KS/thaipdf/README.md

 thaipdf::use_thai_preamble()
 #> ✓ Writing "thai-preamble.tex" at '/Users/kittipos/my_pkg/thaipdf/thai-preamble.tex'
 #> ✓ Thai font was set to "TH Sarabun New" in the preamble.
+#> ✓ Line spacing was set to 1.5 in the preamble.
 #>
 #> ── TODO ────────────────────────────────────────────────────────────────────────
 #> For YAML header of R Markdown in `pdf_document:` or `bookdown::pdf_document2:`